Shift equivalences through the lens of Cuntz-Krieger algebras

 We note here that if the construction in \cite[Section 5]{KK14} is applied to $E:= X(A)$, $F:= X(B)$ and $X := X(D)$ (as in the notation of \cite{KK14}), we obtain again the correspondences $E_{\infty}$, $F_{\infty}$ and $X_{\infty}$ as in \cite[Section 5]{KK14}.
 This follows from uniqueness of Pimsner dilations \cite[Theorem 3.9]{KK14}.
 In particular, the correspondence $X(R)_{\infty}$ coincides with ``$R_{\infty}$" in \cite[Section 5]{KK14} as the $1-2$ corner of $X_{\infty} = X(D)_{\infty}$.

-Hence, if we specify to $E:= X(A)$ and $F:= X(B)$, in the proof of \cite[Theorem 5.8]{KK14} it is actually shown that $X(R)_{\infty}$ is the imprimitivity bimodule that implements a strong Morita equivalence between $X(A)_{\infty}$ and $X(B)_{\infty}$, through the identifications coming from $\psi_A$ and $\psi_B$.
-If this proof were correct, by our result this would show that shift equivalence implies strong shift equivalence.
-Hence, we deduce that the proof of \cite[Theorem 5.8]{KK14} is incorrect, as the following cutoff result demonstrates.
+Hence, when we specify to $E:= X(A)$ and $F:= X(B)$, in the proof of \cite[Theorem 5.8]{KK14} it is erroneously claimed that $X(R)_{\infty}$ is the imprimitivity bimodule that implements a strong Morita equivalence between $X(A)_{\infty}$ and $X(B)_{\infty}$, through the identifications coming from $\psi_A$ and $\psi_B$.
+However, by our result this would show that shift equivalence implies strong shift equivalence.
+Hence, the strategy of proof in \cite[Theorem 5.8]{KK14} cannot be made to work, as the following cutoff result demonstrates.

 \begin{Thm} There exist finite aperiodic irreducible matrices $A$ and $B$ with entries in $\mathbb{N}$ that such that $X(A)_{\infty}$ and $X(B)_{\infty}$ are strong Morita equivalent, but not strong Morita shift equivalent. \end{Thm}